benchristel/process-to-processes/src/SoftwareDevelopment/Exploration.md

 </div>

+- making software is figuring stuff out, not typing code
+- making maps
+- you can't map the territory until you've gone there
+- managers often want detailed plans, but whatever plans they force their teams to produce will be lies.
+- "by the time we're done planning, the software will already be finished!"
+- dead ends are not mistakes, they're part of the exploration

 At first glance, the job of a programmer appears to be to write code that makes a computer perform some desired function.
 Programming appears to be the task of producing code.
 I'll call this the **production** view of programming.

 Typing code is certainly one aspect of programming, but it isn't the whole story.
 As long as the production view of programming is our only view, much of what programmers do will remain inexplicable.